jamesqo/Sirloin/README.md

 <img src="http://i.imgur.com/kRQMg2V.png" width="30%"/>

-The easiest way to implement a hamburger menu in your UWP app.
+Want to add a hamburger menu to your Windows 10 app?
+Sirloin is a tasty library that does the job for you.